U.S. News Rankings

 Temple University is a public institution that was founded in 1888.
 It has a total undergraduate enrollment of 27,567, its setting is urban, and the campus size is 330 acres.
 It utilizes a semester-based academic calendar.
 Temple University's ranking in the 2014 edition of Best Colleges is National Universities, 121.
 Its in-state tuition and fees are $14,340 (2013-14); out-of-state tuition and fees are $24,710 (2013-14).

-Students fans can root for the Temple Owls sports teams, which compete in the NCAA Division I Atlantic 10 Conference, as well as a variety of professional teams including the Philadelphia Phillies, Philadelphia Flyers, and Philadelphia Eagles.
+Student fans can root for the Temple Owls sports teams, which compete in the NCAA Division I American Athletic Conference, as well as a variety of professional teams, including the Philadelphia Phillies, Philadelphia Flyers and Philadelphia Eagles.
 There are more than 300 student organizations to check out, and Center City Philadelphia, a hub of shopping and city life, is less than two miles from campus.
-The school runs a variety of research centers and institutes, including the Innovation & Entrepreneurship Institute, the Center for Sustainable Communities, and the Center for Asian Health.
-Temple University is also home to the Richard J. Fox School of Business and Management, the James E. Beasley School of Law, and graduate schools of medicine, engineering, and education.
-Graduate students can also earn certifications in dentistry, pharmacy, and podiatric medicine.
+The school runs a variety of research centers and institutes, including the Innovation & Entrepreneurship Institute, the Center for Sustainable Communities and the Center for Asian Health.
+Temple University is also home to the Richard J. Fox School of Business and Management, the James E. Beasley School of Law, and graduate schools of medicine, engineering and education.
+Graduate students can also earn certifications in dentistry, pharmacy and podiatric medicine.
 Notable alumni of Temple University include actor Bill Cosby and celebrity photographer Jeff Kravitz.

 |School mission and unique qualities (as provided by the school):|